FIRST AID COURSES - LOGAN CITY

 Regular and Fast Tracked Courses

 While streamlined courses take less hours to complete, they provide students with the same level of first aid skills and knowledge as regular courses.
 Take note that both regular and fast tracked courses still require students to read Australia Wide First Aid’s e-manual and complete the online assessment on or before 11:59PM the night before their face-to-face training.
-Students who have completed the requirements of their course and passed the assessment will receive their statement of attainment within 48 hours.
+Students who have completed the requirements of their course and passed the assessment will receive their statement of attainment within 24 hours.
+Also, fast-tracked courses can only be taken by students who can provide proof that they have already completed the course’s equivalent regular training.

 Book one of Australia Wide First Aid’s training courses in Logan City today.
 For inquiries, please email email@example.com or call 1300 336 613.
 Our support team is available Monday through Friday from 8:00AM to 5:30PM.